yucongkoo/tp/docs/DeveloperGuide.md

 **MSS:**</br>
 &emsp;1.
 User chooses to filter customers.</br>
 &emsp;2.
-User enters filter command and selectively adds one/multiple category parameters to filter the customers for.</br>
+User selectively adds one/multiple category parameters to filter the customers for.</br>
 &emsp;3.
-System filters the customers list.</br>
-&emsp;4.
 System displays the list of customers that meet the criteria.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
-&emsp;2b.
+&emsp;1a.
 User doesn't select any categories to filter for.</br>
-&emsp;&emsp;2b1.
-System shows an error message to alert User about the invalid command.</br>
+&emsp;&emsp;1a1.
+System displays the entire list of customers.</br>
 &emsp;&emsp;Use case ends.

-&emsp;3a.
+&emsp;2a.
 None of the contacts meet the filter criteria.</br>
-&emsp;&emsp;3a1.
+&emsp;&emsp;2a1.
 System shows an empty list with a warning message.</br>
 &emsp;&emsp;Use case ends.

 <div style="page-break-after: always;"></div>